The future is bright for Arts and Humanities students

 Alongside your studies

 Our Employability team creates opportunities for you to gain co-curricular experience that can help you decide what your future direction might be and give you the edge when it comes to job applications and interviews.
-Each year, we offer a range of high quality paid and voluntary placements based in College of Arts and Humanities.
+Each year, we offer a range of high quality paid and voluntary placements based in School of Arts and Humanities.
 Opportunities vary each year - many are linked to staff research and high profile events such as the Being Human Festival and the Dylan Thomas Prize.
 Other example include departmental roles, such as helping to maintain your department’s online presence through social media and writing blogs, being part of the editorial team for your departmental student journal or helping with short-term research projects.

-Alongside Swansea University’s annual Careers Fair, we run the College of Arts and Humanities Employability Fair.
+Alongside Swansea University’s annual Careers Fair, we run the School of Arts and Humanities Employability Fair.
 This event hosts subject-specific organisations operating in industries such as publishing, teaching, media, translation, politics, heritage, academia and entrepreneurship, to name a few.
 This is a chance to gain ideas and inspiration on how to shape your own future from people who are working in these areas and from recent graduates who have moved into the world of work.

 Advice and guidance

-The College of Arts and Humanities’ Employability team is your first stop on the road to the future that you want to create.
+The School of Arts and Humanities’ Employability team is your first stop on the road to the future that you want to create.
 The team is dedicated to supporting you with your careers and employability-related development and has close links with Swansea University’s Employability Academy, ensuring that you get support and advice tailored to your needs.
 Drop-in sessions, talks and information resources are available throughout the year.